 1.2 We take our responsibility for your child’s academic, social and personal growth very seriously.
-In order to serve your child’s individual needs and to support his or her transition to our school, it is important that we have complete information regarding previous academic experience.
+In order to serve your child’s individual needs and to support his or her transition to our school, it is important that we have complete information regarding previous academic experience and pastoral welfare.

 1.3 Our school actively seeks to nurture the holistic development of your child.
 Where your child has a gift or talent then this should be identified and recorded on the online application form.

 1.4 The school provides a rigorous international English-language education.
-Fluency in English is not a criterion for admission, with the exception of candidates applying for the IB Diploma programme - in which case a minimum level of English is required.
+Although fluency in English is not a criterion for admission, assessments are set in the English language.

-1.5 The school is inclusive and all efforts are made to accommodate different learning needs and styles.
-The school has a Learning Support programme.
-Students needing Learning Support may be admitted if it is believed that the school can offer appropriate support and that the children can function in a mainstream classroom.
+1.5 The school is inclusive and has a learning support programme, addressing the individual needs of all students including special needs, gifted and talented and English language learners.
 Parents or guardians of any applicant having a specific need must submit complete reports with their application.
 These might include Individualised Education Plans (IEPs), or reports from health professionals.
 In the case where a child’s specific need has not been previously identified, the school reserves the right to review the situation in order to assess the capacity to address his/her needs within their existing level of provision.

 2.2 When a place becomes available then the school will contact the first eligible applicant and invite them to attend an assessment.

 2.4.1 All invited applicants will undergo assessment.
-The specific nature of this assessment is the responsibility of the school, and the relevant details are appended to the end of this policy.
+The specific nature of this assessment is the responsibility of the school, and the relevant details are as mentioned below.